TpRedNinja/Route-Tracker/Documents-Important stuff/Adding a new game.md

 ---

-[Troubleshooting] 15.
+🛑 15.
 Troubleshooting Common Issues

 **Game Not Detected**
 - Verify the exact process name using Task Manager